2019-Spring-CSC-386/p00-project-1-jiggly-wigglies/README.md

 The problem that we are trying to solve is over-eating and/or wasting energy, by locking users out of their refrigerator.
 Leaving the fridge door open for too long wastes energy and leaving the door open is a bad habit.
 Also, opening the fridge to grab snacks multiple times could also lead to weight problems that could easily be stopped.
 We will have a sensor to check how many times and how long a refrigerator is opened and lock the door after a specific amount of time.

 ## Initial Design Plan
-*You'll complete this section as part of Milestone 1, and update regularly.*
 Physical Components:
 - A fridge, the primary subject
 - electronic lock, locks the door when opened too many times and too long